cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 comments: true
 ---

 I've been building **enterprise AI copilots and automation** in a large automotive setting (including **Volvo**).
 I read everything I could on agents: Anthropic’s [Effective harnesses for long-running agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents), among others.
+Those articles describe strong end states.
+My mistake was treating them like a kit I could assemble **before** I had sequenced the actual problem.
 My first instinct was, honestly, a bit embarrassing: *if I copy the architecture in those posts, our agent will be perfect.* So I upgraded system prompts, isolated contexts, added more memory, and stitched together what felt like a serious, “grown-up” stack.

 It backfired.
 Token cost went up.
 Quality did not.
 Failures increased, and some of them were impossible to debug.
 I wondered if I was just bad at this.
-Then I rolled the design back and slowly saw that **AI agent design follows different rules than traditional software**, even when the stack looks familiar.
-This post is a first-person walkthrough of how a small problem grows into a real system, **which product tradeoffs forced each layer**, and why the polished “finished architecture” pieces online rarely show the messy path that makes those architectures worth it.
+Then I rolled the design back and saw that **AI agent design follows different rules than traditional software**, even when the stack looks familiar.
+Those articles show where a mature stack can land; they rarely show the failures that justify each layer.
+This post is a walkthrough of how a small problem grows into a real system, **which product tradeoffs forced each layer**, and why “finished architecture” write-ups skip the messy path that makes those architectures worth it.

 ---

 ## The trap: stacking determinism on top of non-determinism

-When I write backend services, I’m used to front-loading structure: containers, modules, deployment boundaries.
-I accept extra time up front so I do not pay with surprise failures later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy orchestration layer without grounding it in measured need, I end up stacking **uncertainty on uncertainty**.
+When I write backend services, I front-load structure: containers, modules, deployment boundaries.
+That habit works because the moving parts are mostly deterministic once wired, so time spent early usually buys fewer surprises in production. **LLM-based agents do not behave that way at the core: their outputs vary run to run.** If I still reach for a heavy orchestration layer before I have evidence that each piece earns its place, I am not trading complexity for stability.
+I am layering orchestration on top of variability, which means **uncertainty on uncertainty**.

-Here's a mistake I actually made.
+The same reflex showed up on a trivial task.
 I wanted to turn a short service bulletin into a **one-line summary for a dashboard**.
 That should be one model call.
 Instead, I routed it through **plan-and-execute**: plan first, then execute.
 The task did not get harder; the **path** did.
 The model was fine.
-I had chosen a longer, more fragile chain for no benefit.
+I had chosen a longer, more fragile chain for no benefit, which is exactly the trap above: more moving parts on top of a variable core, with no new capability to show for it.

 That experience became the thread of this post: **an agent grows when the problem forces it to**.
 Diagram polish comes second to that pressure.